m-morrone/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

    }

-Create A Workstation Profile Class
+Create a Workstation Profile Class
 ----------------------------------

-Below is an example class, ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/workstation.pp``, that could be set up a user workstation.
+Below is an example class, ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/workstation.pp``, that could be set up on a user workstation.
 Each ``site::`` class is described in the subsequent sections.

 .. code-block:: ruby